4 steps to a successful onboarding process

 Establish an employee orientation process

-Before hiring anyone, there should be a clear, concise employee onboarding process in place.
+Before hiring anyone, running through applicant screening and background checks, there should be a clear, concise employee onboarding process in place.
 Compile a written manual with actionable steps for a general approach to onboarding every employee, regardless of any potential unique handling an employee might require.

 The best way to establish an onboarding process is to set up a checklist.
 The list should include administrative tasks such as setting up a company email address and gathering personal information.
 It should also include follow-up plans such as adding check-in meetings for a week and month in advance.